 I have just read the published volume, and I think it might be worthwhile to note some thoughts which have occurred to me.
 I shall update this page from time to time.

-On the Gurdjieff’s usage of the terms “meditation” and “contemplation,” I wonder if he did not think of meditation as a mental (i.e. one-centred) activity, and contemplation – or more precisely – his “Transformed Contemplation” as a three-centred activity.
+On the Gurdjieff’s usage of the terms “meditation” and “contemplation,” I wonder if he did not think of meditation as a mental (i.e. one-centred) activity, and contemplation – or more precisely – his “Transformed Contemplation” as a multi-centred activity founded on the sensation of the physical body.

 Importantly, on p.111 I refer to the hand movement Gurdjieff showed Benson.
 Later, Gurdjieff gives that exercise using an imaginatively constructed thread.
 I have tried it with the hand movement – it is powerful.
 Perhaps each method can be used.